Saussurea obvallata: Cultural recognition

-A postal stamp featuring the image of the flower and labeled Sassurea obvallata in English and Brahma Kamal in the Devanagari script was issued by the Indian government in 1982.
+A postal stamp featuring the image of the flower and labeled Sassurea obvallata in binomial nomenclature and Brahma Kamal in the Devanagari script was issued by the Indian government in 1982.
 Sometime after the new state of Uttarakhand was created in 2007 (changing its name from Uttaranchal, created in 2000), the flower was declared the state flower.
 The flowers are used as offering in the hill temples, like the shrines of Badrinath.
+In India, it is known as "Brahma Kamal".
 The thick curved root of the plant is applied to bruises and cuts, as part of local medicine.